12 Sights in Rosario, Argentina (with Map and Images)

 Museo de la Memoria Facultad Libre de Rosario / CC BY-SA 3.0

-The Memory Museum is a municipal museum in the city of Rosario that deals primarily with political violence and state terrorism in Argentina in the 1970s and 1980s.
-This is a space to protect the memory of men and women, and it was the protagonist and witness of Argentina's last military dictatorship.
+The Museo de la Memoria is a municipal museum located in the city of Rosario that deals mainly with political violence and state terrorism in Argentina in the 1970s and 1980s.
+It is a space where the memory of men and women, protagonists and witnesses of the years of the last military dictatorship in Argentina, is safeguarded.

 Wikipedia: Museo de la Memoria (Rosario) (ES), Website